MPEDS/protests-analysis/docs/GUIDELINES.md

     making our project legible and accessible.
 - Take care of how you name things!
-  - Unlike most other languages, R doesn't really have a concept of immutable code, meaning `my_data` in line 19 and a different `my_data` in line 31 will clash without R shouting it in your face.
+  - Unlike most other languages, R doesn't really have a concept of immutable code, meaning `my_data` in line 19 and a new `my_data` declaration in line 31 will clash without R shouting it in your face.
-    Only one of these can exist in R (in the default global environment) at a time, so you must take care to name and remember which is modified at a givent ime
+    Only one of these can exist in R (in the default global environment) at a time, so you must take care to name and remember which is modified at a given time
   - R, also unlike other languages, has no concept of files as modules or of immutable code, meaning that a function nonspecifically called `import` in one file can conflict silently with a function of the